Marineland of Canada: Orca captivity ban and Kiska

+Death of John Holer and succession questions

 Holer died on June 23, 2018, aged 82.
 He was praised as an "immigrant success story" by Senator Don Plett (Manitoba).
 Holer had been seriously ill for five months and died at his home on Chippewa Parkway.
 Holer was survived by his wife Marie and son Peter.
 Another son, John Mark Jr., died in 2013.
+After the death of Marie Holer, the Marineland estate was placed in a trust.

-The mayor of Niagara Falls, Jim Diodati, said Marineland at a "crossroads" with three options: to continue the current business model, to sell its 1000 acre of land to real estate developers, or to become an amusement park without animals.
+The mayor of Niagara Falls, Jim Diodati, said Marineland was at a "crossroads" with three options: to continue the current business model, to sell its 1000 acre of land to real estate developers, or to become an amusement park without animals.
 Diodati favours the latter option.
 Marineland's lawyer Andrew Burns said that there would be no immediate changes to the business.
 At the time of his death, Holer was working on a new aviary attraction for Marineland.
 According to testimony before a Senate of Canada committee in May 2017, the 100 acre expansion was described as being one of the largest expansions Marineland has ever made.
 Holer himself described the overall park as only "half-developed."